vsivsi/meteor-file-collection/README.md

 Authentication of HTTP requests is performed using Meteor login tokens.
 When Meteor [Accounts](http://docs.meteor.com/#accounts_api) are used in an application, a logged in client can see its current token using `Accounts._storedLoginToken()`.
 Tokens are passed in HTTP requests using either the HTTP header `X-Auth-Token: [token]` or using an HTTP cookie named `X-Auth-Token=[token]`.
 If the token matches a valid logged in user, then that userId will be provided to any allow/deny rules that are called for permission for an action.

-**Deprecation notice:** Through fileCollection v0.1.18, HTTP requests could pass authentication tokens using an URL query.
-With the addition of token based authentication for GET requests in v0.2.0, this support became a security risk.
-It is very dangerous to generate user visible URLs that contain a `?X-Auth-Token=[token]` query parameter.
-If a user shares such an URL on the Internet, they will be inadvertently handing the keys to their account to the world.
-It is much safer to use `X-Auth-Token` as an HTTP header or HTTP Cookie, or to use special URLs that require no authentication to enable user sharing of file links.
-Support for URL `?X-Auth-Token=[token]` queries is therefore deprecated and will be removed in fileCollection v0.3.0.

 For non-Meteor clients that aren't logged-in humans using browsers, it is possible to authenticate with Meteor using the DDP protocol and programmatically obtain a token.
 See the [ddp-login](https://www.npmjs.org/package/ddp-login) npm package for a node.js library and command-line utility capable of logging into Meteor (similar libraries also exist for other languages such as Python).

 #### HTTP request behaviors